anhnguyendepocen/dfo_tidyverse_workshop/presentations/tidyverse-KL.md

 20        0        5      5
 ```

-Exampe #5 mutate() - Create a new variable continued
+Exampe: mutate() - Create a new variable continued
 ========================================================

 ```r